 This policy is based on the Virginia Board of Nursing's (VBON) regulations.
-Section 18VAC90-27-100 A. Curriculum for direct client care: A nursing education program preparing a student for licensure as a registered nurse shall provide a minimum of 500 hours of direct client care supervised by qualified faculty.
-Clinical hours to meet this VBON requirement are built into the nursing program.
-Inability to meet this clinical hour requirement will result in non-completion of the nursing program.
+Section 18VAC90-27-100 A. Curriculum for direct client care: A nursing education program preparing a student for licensure as a registered nurse shall provide a minimum of 500 hours of direct client care

 Students are expected to attend all scheduled clinical and lab experiences.
 Attendance consists of arriving on time, being dressed according to the nursing program dress code for that activity and being prepared to work.
 Any absence must be reported to the appropriate lab or clinical instructor within one hour prior to the time the student is expected to arrive.
 Specifics of this notification process will be supplied by the clinical or lab instructor.
 The nursing program is required to offer the number of clinical hours listed in the curriculum for each clinical course.
 If clinical is canceled because of a college closure, clinical site closure or cancellation, or faculty absence, a make-up session will be scheduled for all students in the affected clinical group(s).

 Lab, simulation and clinical absences will be documented, and the student will be held accountable to meet all lab and clinical attendance policy requirements.
-Adjunct clinical instructors will notify the course instructor within 24 hours of a student absence to determine the action to be taken.
+The course instructor will determine action to be taken regarding lab absence.
+The simulation instructor will reschedule a simulation one time, if the student misses a simulation the second time they will not be allowed to reschedule.
+Since simulation hours are clinical hours and must be completed to be successful in a course the student will fail the course.
+Students are to notify the Clinical Coordinator within 24 hours of a clinical absence to determine the action to be taken.

-Arrangements for making up missed laboratory, simulation or clinical time will be determined by the course instructor and are based on availability of the laboratory or clinical site as well as the availability of faculty and specific learner needs.
+Arrangements for making up missed laboratory, simulation or clinical time are based on availability of the laboratory or clinical site as well as the availability of faculty and specific learner needs.

 Clinical access is limited to a specific number of days and most clinical instructors are not contracted to teach more than the allocated time for clinicals.
 In addition, the number of students in each clinical group is limited by the VBON and/or the clinical agency.
 Making up missed clinical time may be difficult or impossible.
+Since clinical hours must be completed to be successful in a course the student will fail the course if the student does not complete the specific number of clinical hours.

 Students may be required to attend clinical activities at a variety of clinical agencies or make-up may be scheduled after all regularly scheduled clinical days are completed.
-Many clinical activities are only available one time each year; in this situation, the student may have to wait a year in order to complete the clinical requirement and progress to the next course or graduation.

 Students who miss a clinical/simulation day must notify the instructor prior to the absence.
 Failure to do so is considered a "no call/no show."
-A no call/no show will result in immediate dismissal from the nursing program.
+A no call/no show is seen as unprofessional behavior thus can be considered as violating the student code of conduct therefore subject to disciplinary action.
+Refer to the MECC Student Code of Conduct http://catalog.mecc.edu/content.php?catoid=5&navoid=292

-Students who miss more than two clinical days in a semester will be dismissed from the nursing program.
+Students who miss clinical and if the time cannot be made up will not pass the course.
 Clinical space is limited, and makeup days cannot be guaranteed.

-Students who miss more than one simulation day in a semester will be dismissed from the nursing program.
+Students who miss more than one simulation day in a semester will not pass the course.